ryanwmoore/dokutwitterbootstrap/README.md

     * bootstrap.min.css
     * bootstrap-responsive.min.css
     * modifications.css: place minor global modifications to the bootstrap theme here.
-See sample modifications.css, which enables the use of the floating top navbar
+See included modifications.css, which enables the use of the floating top navbar
 * img/
     * glyphicons-halflings.png
     * glyphicons-halflings-white.png
 * js/
     * bootstrap.min.js: compile all your desired plugins into a single minimized javascript file.
-The sample bootstrap.min.js includes all plugins
+The included bootstrap.min.js includes all plugins

-## Warning
+# Warning

-This theme only supports minified Bootstrap CSS and javascript.
+This theme is hard-coded to use minified Bootstrap CSS and Bootstrap javascript.

+It automatically includes jQuery 1.9.1 via the Google CDN.

+This theme is intended primarily for small sites that are modified by one or so people.
+Effort has been made to make public facing things look nice, but non-public interfaces (e.g., edit interfaces, admin, configuration settings) may not have been updated and may appear ugly.
+These should still be functional.

+##  Bugs

+The only major ``bug'' that I am aware of is that, when attempting to upload a new file to the median manager, a file upload button may not appear.
+Click on the words "select files..." and the file upload select box will appear.

 # Base Version

 This theme is based off of Twitter Bootstrap 2.3.
-Specifically the [fluid.html layout example](http://twitter.github.com/bootstrap/examples/fluid.html).
+Specifically the [fluid.htmlTop layout example](http://twitter.github.com/bootstrap/examples/fluid.html).